 The Research Data Curation and Management Bibliography includes over 800 selected English-language articles and books that are useful in understanding the curation of digital research data in academic and other research institutions.
-It is available as a paperback PDF file, a website, and a website PDF with live links.

 The "digital curation" concept is still evolving.
 In "Digital Curation and Trusted Repositories: Steps toward Success," Christopher A. Lee and Helen R. Tibbo define digital curation as follows: